JBRECLLC/bpgpt/POC dec 19/2 - request for research topics.md

    - **Innovative Topics:** Feel free to be creative in identifying unique and insightful topics.
    - **Relevance:** Ensure all research topics are relevant to the "Audience Persona" and the "Report Section".
 Consider macroecnomics, demography, manufacturing, sociology, supply chain, financial markets, labor markets, real estate markets, and technological innovation.

-**7. Inputs to gather at this stage:**
+**7. Inputs to gather at the end of this stage:**
    - **Data Points Document:** Ask the user to provide a JSON document containing the "Data Points" you will use in the next step.

-**We will use the Research Topics you provide as a springboard for deeper analysis in the following steps.
+**We will use the "Research Topics" you provide as a springboard for deeper analysis in the following steps.
 Let's focus on generating these research topics with precision and relevance.**

-**Gather your required inputs.**
+**After you have provided your "Research Topics", prompt the user for the required inputs.**